davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-12/verses/matthew-12-7/matthew-12-7-kjv.md

 title: "Matthew 12:7 KJV"
 ⬅️: "Matthew 12:6 KJV"
 ➡️: "Matthew 12:8 KJV"
-attribution: "Matthew 12:7 KJV"
 cross-reference:
   - "Mark 12:33 KJV"
   - "Matthew 5:7 KJV"
   - "Matthew 9:13 KJV"
 King James Version of: "Matthew 12:7"
-quote: "But if ye had known what *this* meaneth, I will have mercy, and not sacrifice, ye would not have condemned the guiltless."
+verse: "But if ye had known what *this* meaneth, I will have mercy, and not sacrifice, ye would not have condemned the guiltless."
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---